akh-digital/akh.digital/src/content/projects/KM-dating/index.md

 web:
 tags: ["KEY UI UX DESIGN", "USER RESEARCH", "LOGO DESIGN"]
 ---
 KM Dating App is the place to be to meet a partner for sport activities and/or the perfect match for dinner and more.
-Started with a concept of marketing app for local fitness club, now it becomes more popular and helps to connect people from different cities and sport clubs.

 ![km-case-1@2x](./km-case-1@2x.webp)